For the most part, Texas law requires proof of criminal intent before a

 person can be convicted of a crime.
 But there are exceptions, and in some

 cases an unintentional injury or death can be charged as a crime.

-causes the death of another person due to that intoxication, they can
+while driving, and causes the death of another person due to that intoxication,

 Anyone facing charges of intoxication manslaughter needs to mount an aggressive